Shifting Cultural Dynamics with Music

 He adds, “I’ve always looked at my own work as a tool or vessel to merge many different worlds together so that we can rid ourselves of differences that aren’t even there and start conversations to redefine what it means to be human and to be more united.”

-In addition to the DSO premiere of Upon Daybreak, Chevalier de Saint-Georges Violin Concerto No.2, Kodály's Dances of Galánta, and Stravinsky's Concerto for Violin & Orchestra are also featured on the April program.
+In addition to the DSO premiere of Upon Daybreak, Chevalier de Saint-Georges Violin Concerto No.2, Kodály's Dances of Galánta, and Stravinsky's Concerto for Violin & Orchestra were also featured on the April program.
+Upon Daybreak is currently available on DSO Replay.

-Tania León’s Indigena–a chamber orchestra work that evokes the Carnival festival–was part of the DSO’s 2020 digital season.
-Her new work, Pasajes, made its DSO premiere on December 9-11, under the direction of guest conductor Jonathon Heyward–newly appointed Music Director Designate of the Baltimore Symphony Orchestra.
+Tania León’s Indigenaa chamber orchestra work that evokes the Carnival festival–was part of the DSO’s 2020 digital season.
+Her recent work, Pasajes, made its DSO premiere on December 9-11, under the direction of guest conductor Jonathon Heyward–newly appointed Music Director Designate of the Baltimore Symphony Orchestra.

 With Pasajes ("Passages"), the intuitive composer paints scenes of her Cuban ancestry with Latin American rhythms and pulsating sounds that capture Caribbean dance culture.
 Conscious not to give too much away–to give space for the audience to listen and experience the music in their own way–León describes the 12-minute piece as a delivery of poetry in sound.